MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 NWK Creator Security: Open network: 0x00
 ```

-This command triggers the Light to send a “Permit Join Request” broadcast message.
+This command triggers the Light to send a "Permit Join Request" broadcast message.
 By default, the network will be opened for 300 seconds.

 ## 7.7.
 Join the Switch